 [Section 23 inserted by No. 77 of 1987 s.
 3.]

 23A.
-Audit
+Audit of Board’s accounts

 The accounts and financial statements of the Board shall be audited at least once a year, at the expense of the Board, by an auditor appointed by the Board with the prior approval of the Minister.